 What would happen if your recipe instructed to mix flower in the cake batter in place of flour or your story had readers looking in a hole instead of the whole of matter?
 Oops, the consequences of misusing homophones may be confusing or even amusing.
-So anchor the learning of children of grades 2 and 3, with our homophones worksheets, providing isolated and contextualized practice, with printables like, 'Homophones Illustrations, Crossword puzzle, Homophonic tales and poems to ensure integral learning.
+So anchor the learning of children of kindergarten through grade 5. with our homophones worksheets, providing isolated and contextualized practice, with printables like, 'Homophones Illustrations, Crossword puzzle, Homophonic tales and poems to ensure integral learning.
 Explore some of them for free!

 Since several high frequency words in English are homophones, an illustrative homophone chart is a great way to get underway with the words that are pronounced the same but differ in meaning.

 Visualization is an effective technique to help your brain to distinguish the difference between homophonic words.
-This worksheet familiarizes learners with homophones using illustrations.
+This pdf worksheet familiarizes learners in grade 1 with homophones using illustrations.

-Have your children of grades 2 and 3 recognize basic homophones and match them, to smooth the way for grasping the context of sentences subsequently, that have words with more than one meaning.
+Have your 1st grade and 2nd grade children recognize basic homophones and match them, to smooth the way for grasping the context of sentences subsequently, that have words with more than one meaning.

 Enjoy a ride with Kendra on her horse farm while infixing meaning into the story by using the correct homophone.
 Chomp at the bit and let not the wild horses drag you away from this activity!

 Familiarity with a word's parts of speech, definition or reading it in a context, will make it hard to misuse it.
 This is precisely the objective of this pdf homophones worksheet for grade 2 and grade 3.
 Don't miss the joy in the story!